horovod/horovod/README.md

 | Distributed TensorFlow (vars. on CPU) |     5,297.4 (35.6x) |     4,269.2 (31.4x) |        100.8 (0.7x) |
 | TCP Horovod on CPU                    |     6,549.6 (44.0x) |     3,761.6 (27.7x) |      1,462.6 (9.8x) |
 | TCP Horovod on GPU (NCCL)             | **7,932.1 (53.3x)** | **7,741.6 (56.9x)** | **6,084.2 (40.7x)** |

+While installing MPI and NCCL itself may seem like an extra hassle, it only needs to be done once and by team dealing with infrastructure, while everyone else in the company who builds the models can enjoy simplicity of training them at scale.

 # Install